 Formed in 2018 by co-artistic directors George Fellows and Nick Lawson, Four Hands is a dance company that primarily works with families with young children.
 The company aims to provide performances and participatory opportunities that challenge the boundaries between performer/audience and pushes the idea that dance is truly for everyone.

-In early 2018, Four Hands were awarded funding by Art Council England to develop a new dance methodology for and movement practice for young children and their parents/carers.
+In early 2018, Four Hands were awarded funding by Arts Council England to develop a new dance methodology for and movement practice for young children and their parents/carers.
 In 2019, the company was supported by South East Dance, Jerwood Charitable Foundation and Arts Council England to create a new performance work called Touch, which premiered at Ropetackle Arts Centre in Shoreham-by-Sea in March 2019.
 In 2020 with funding from Leeds Dance Partnership, Touch was restaged with a new cast for two performances in Leeds.
 AT the end of 2020 the company received an Arts Council England Project Grant to conduct research into adapting the project for a variety of different COVID-based scenarios.

 Who are we?